Second Chance Month

+Observation in April in the U.S.

 Second Chance Month, observed in the United States during April since 2017, is a nationwide effort to raise awareness of the collateral consequences of a criminal conviction, and unlock second-chance opportunities for people who have completed their sentences to become contributing citizens.
 The awareness effort is led by Prison Fellowship, the nation's largest nonprofit serving prisoners, former prisoners, and their families, and an advocate for justice reform.
 Activities include promoting public awareness and encouraging employers to become second-chance employer.

 History and purpose

 In the United States, one in three American adults has a criminal record, which limits their access to education, jobs, housing, and other things necessary for a productive life.
 Even after they have completed their sentences and have been released from prison, these men and women face more than 48,000 documented legal restrictions in addition to widespread social stigma.
 This is sometimes called the “second prison.”

 Prison Fellowship founded Second Chance Month in 2017 to raise awareness and improve perceptions of people with a criminal record, encourage second-chance opportunities, and drive momentum for policy change throughout the country.
 The nonprofit designated April as Second Chance Month for several reasons, including the following: